-Additionally, the long travel times limit service frequency, since the vehicles require a long period of time to complete a route and return to service.
+Additionally, the long travel times limit service frequency, since the vehicles require a long period of time to compete a route and return to service.
 Adding additional vehicles to the fleet in order to increase frequency is difficult for rural transit providers to justify due to the lower ridership and lower productivity of these services.
 Low frequencies result in long wait times for passengers, and a missed trip for a low-frequency service may create significant economic risk for workers in the industrial sectors.
 As discussed previously, many workers in these sectors are employed on shift work; showing up late for a shift can result in loss of income or loss of employment.

 Transit agencies also struggle to provide service spans that meet the needs of the industrial workforce.
 As with childcare facilities, many transit agencies in rural and smaller urban communities operate along standard business hours.
 While some agencies try to arrange schedules that allow for pick-ups and drop-offs on either end of the standard 9 a.m. to 5 p.m. business day, these agencies are often unable to provide second-shift or third-shift services.
-In addition, taxi and ride-sharing companies (such as Uber and Lyft) are generally less available in rural areas of the state.
 This misalignment limits the ability of standard transit service to serve as workforce transportation for many workers in the warehousing and manufacturing sectors.